flatpickles/sketchbook/docs/quick-start.md

 All Sketchbook projects will be contained within the `src/art` subdirectory, so you can just open that directly, e.g. `code src/art` if you use the VSCode CLI.

 Sketchbook includes a few demo projects for your reference.
-Feel free to use or delete these as you see fit; they'll always be available [here](https://github.com/Longitude-Studio/sketchbook/tree/main/src/art)!
+Feel free to use or delete these as you see fit; they'll always be available [here](https://github.com/Longitude-Studio/sketchbook/tree/main/src/art).

 _Sketchbook's global configuration files are located in `src/config`, not in `src/art`.
 For now, let's just focus on creating our first project!_

 ### Run Sketchbook Locally

 You can **run the dev server** with `npm run dev`.
-Sketchbook is now running on your local machine (perhaps at [http://localhost:5173](http://localhost:5173)), and Vite will hot-reload the app any time you save a file.
-Make sure you have a browser window open with your local Sketchbook running before you proceed!
+Sketchbook is now running on your local machine (perhaps at [http://localhost:5173](http://localhost:5173)), and the app will hot-reload any time you save a file.
+Make sure you have a browser window open with your local Sketchbook running before you proceed.

 _Sketchbook is a SvelteKit project, but you won't really notice.
 You don't need to know anything beyond the basics noted here, but if you're interested, check out the [development notes](dev-notes.md)._

 ### Create Your First Project

-Within `src/art`, create a new TypeScript or JavaScript file within a directory of the same name, e.g. `src/art/MyProject/MyProject.ts` (we'll use TypeScript below).
-Check your browser: "MyProject" now appears in the project list!
+Within `src/art`, create a new TypeScript or JavaScript file in a directory of the same name, e.g. `src/art/MyProject/MyProject.ts` (we'll use TypeScript below).
+Check your browser: "MyProject" now appears in the project list.

 Before selecting your new project in the panel, export a default class that extends the base [`Project`](https://github.com/flatpickles/sketchbook/blob/main/src/lib/base/Project/Project.ts) class: